 CAUTION: It is recommended that you backup the internal disk drives on your system before reinstalling the NAS Operating System.

-- 1 Insert your Dell PowerVault NAS Operating System Reinstall DVD and shut down the system. - 2 Restart your NAS system and boot from the DVD.
+- 1. Insert your Dell PowerVault NAS Operating System Reinstall resource media and shut down the system. - 2.
+Restart your NAS system and boot from the resource media.